-No matter where you sit within our seating bowl, you are right on top of the action due to the narrow foul territory inside the park.
-We tantalize your senses with both an old school, manually operated scoreboard situated just paces away from a high-resolution video board that educates as well as entertains.
+Walk up the hallowed stairs to the seating bowl and you are immediately reminded of the true beauty of the diamond where crisp green grass meets brick red dirt.
+No matter where you sit in our seating bowl, you are right on top of the action due to narrow foul territory inside the park.
+Our old school, manually operated scoreboard adds to the nostalgia of the ballpark, while our high-resolution video board educates and entertains.

 The Vancouver Canadians Baseball Club is in the midst of a 25-year lease with the City of Vancouver and all signs point to a long, healthy relationship between the two as baseball is alive and well north of the 49th parallel.